Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 6. Expanding Flexibility with Azure Functions

 Azure Functions is launching new features that offer more flexibility and extensibility to users.
 The introduction of an extension for the Microsoft Azure OpenAI Service and the availability of Visual Studio Code for the Web as a browser-based developer experience are notable highlights.
-These updates are aimed at enabling developers to easily infuse AI into their apps and get started with Azure Functions more conveniently, further emphasizing Microsoft's investment in serverless architectures and AI-driven applications
+These updates are aimed at enabling developers to easily infuse AI into their apps and get started with Azure Functions more conveniently, further emphasizing Microsoft's investment in serverless architectures and AI-driven applications.

 ### 7. AKS Automatic: Simplifying Kubernetes Adoption

 Azure Kubernetes Service (AKS) is introducing a new feature called Automatic, which is currently in preview.
 This feature is designed to simplify the adoption of Kubernetes for developers, DevOps teams, and platform engineers.
 Automatic will automate the setup and management of AKS clusters, incorporating best practice configurations to ensure security, performance, and dependability for applications.

 By providing access to the Kubernetes APIs, Automatic retains the flexibility of Kubernetes, which is crucial for many customers.
 Additionally, Automatic introduces several new features aimed at improving security and ease of operation, including the deployment safeguards enforcement option, which applies policy best practices to AKS clusters and can automatically adjust resource settings to align with these best practices.
-These enhancements are part of Microsoft's efforts to make Kubernetes adoption easier and more efficient for users
+These enhancements are part of Microsoft's efforts to make Kubernetes adoption easier and more efficient for users.

+### 8. Enhancing Messaging with Azure Service Bus

+The Azure Service Bus is enhancing its messaging system with several updates now in preview, focusing on robustness, efficiency, and resilience.
+Key features include Geo-disaster recovery for regional resilience, Durable terminus for maintaining message state across network disruptions, Batch delete for efficient message management, and Peek by state for selective message viewing.
+These improvements are designed to support uninterrupted and secure communication for enterprise operations.

+### 9. Azure Static Web Apps: Introducing a Dedicated Pricing Plan

+Azure Static Web Apps is introducing a dedicated pricing plan, now in preview, designed to support enterprise-grade features for enhanced networking and data storage.
+This new plan utilizes dedicated compute capacity, providing network isolation to enhance security, and enhanced quotas for more custom domains within an app service plan.
+Furthermore, it includes "always-on" functionality for Azure Static Web Apps managed functions, offering built-in API endpoints to connect to backend services.
+These features aim to deliver more advanced capabilities to customers, ensuring their web apps are both scalable and secure.

+### 10. Microsoft Dev Box: New Features for Developer Productivity and Enterprise Management

+Microsoft Dev Box has been updated with new features aimed at improving developer productivity and offering enhanced enterprise management capabilities.
+These updates include team customizations and images, now in private preview, and project-based catalogs, in preview, enabling developer leads and platform engineers to create customized development environments for their teams.

+An improved connection experience is available in the Windows App, in preview, offering quick access to Dev Box in the taskbar and seamless transition between Dev Box and Windows devices.
+For enterprise management, Dev Box connection telemetry is now generally available through Azure Monitor, providing insights into performance and system events.

+Additionally, a hibernation feature on disconnect helps optimize costs by letting dev boxes hibernate when there is no active remote desktop protocol session.
+The updates also introduce the ability for developer tool vendors to create and publish Dev Box-compatible custom images via the "Windows client for developers" image in the Azure Marketplace, and new deployment regions have been added to improve connectivity performance and latency.

 ## Conclusion

 These updates and new features from Microsoft and Azure represent significant strides in supporting the developer and DevOps communities.
 By simplifying cloud-native development, enhancing AI integration, securing and streamlining API management, and providing flexible, efficient tools for app development and deployment, Microsoft continues to empower developers to innovate and build the future of technology.
 Stay tuned for more updates and continue exploring these tools to unleash your full potential as a developer or DevOps professional.

 ### _Author_